Wyoming Legal Sports Betting Overview

 Who is Eligible to Bet in WY?

 Unlike most US states where the legal gambling age is 21 years old, you can bet legally in Wyoming as long as you’re 18 or older and present within state borders.
-However, holding a certain position prohibits you from betting.
+However, certain circumstances or positions prohibit you from betting.
 For example:

 Athletes, coaches, and staff of professional or college sports teams.